 To be a truly successful insurance agency manager or a successful personal insurance producer, or for that matter, successful in any endeavor that you may take on, you must first have a business plan , then you need to develop and manage systems to accomplish your intended plan of action.
 Success does not happen by accident.

-Managing a system will achieve the desired positive results you want to achieve, or show you negative results that will help you remove future problems.
+Managing a system is part of your success formula to achieve the desired positive results you want to achieve, as well as show you negative results so that you can remove future problems.
 Part 2 explains this in more detail.

 Description > A successful insurance agency development manager and recruiter usually knows the difference between managing a system d and managing people.